tidepool-org/blip/packages/viz/README.md

 6. then log in as yourself with `$ npm login`
 7. publish the new version with `$ npm publish`; before the *actual* publish happens, the `yarn` install, linter, tests, and packaging webpack build will run since we have set those up through the `prepare` and `prepublishOnly` npm hooks in the package.json
 8. merge the approved pull request to master
-9. remember to bump the version appropriately in the package.json for the app (e.g., blip) requiring `@tidepool/viz` as a dependency!
+9. remember to bump the version appropriately in the package.json for the app (e.g., blip) requiring `tidepool-viz` as a dependency!